dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Superfluid helium

 Helium, when cold, turns into a liquid.
-When very cold, the liquid turns into a superfluid—a quantum liquid.
+When very cold, the liquid turns into a superfluid — a quantum liquid.
 Here is a dimensionless ratio determining how quantum the liquid is

 quantum uncertainty in the position of a helium atom 𝛽 ≡